nut4disney/docker-ldap/README.md

-# docker-ldap
+# Dockerized OpenLDAP
-Dockerized OpenLDAP using Osixia
+Dockerized OpenLDAP using Osixia's OpenLDAP with phpLDAPAdmin

-# How to use
+## How to use OpenLDAP
 This will create a docker container for OpenLDAP.
 Settings have been preconfigured to allow this to run quickly.
-Here are the basic configuration items:
+Here are the basic configuration items in the docker-compose-yml:

 ```
-docker-compose.yml
       LDAP_BASE_DN: "dc=test,dc=com"
       LDAP_ADMIN_PASSWORD: "admin"